derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   ![](images/200/29.png)

+- Since you've committed to the repository again, Wercker will once again trigger an execution of your workflow.
+We still haven't configured the deployment pipelines in Wercker yet, so we'll still end up with a new Run and a new image, but not a deployment to Kubernetes.

 ### **STEP 8**: Set up deployment pipelines in Wercker

 - Open **[Wercker](https://app.wercker.com)** in a new tab or browser window, or switch to it if you already have it open.
 In the top navigation bar, click **Pipelines**, then click on your **twitter-feed** application.